amaranth-lang/amaranth/docs/stdlib/enum.rst

 In this way, this module is a drop-in replacement for the standard :mod:`enum` module, and in an Amaranth project, all ``import enum`` statements may be replaced with ``from amaranth.lib import enum``.

-Signals with :class:`Enum` or :class:`Flag` based shape are automatically wrapped in the :class:`EnumView` or :class:`FlagView` value-castable wrappers, which ensure type safety.
-Any :ref:`value-castable <lang-valuecasting>` can also be explicitly wrapped in a view class by casting it to the enum type:
+Signals with :class:`Enum` or :class:`Flag` based shape are automatically wrapped in the :class:`EnumView` or :class:`FlagView` value-like wrappers, which ensure type safety.
+Any :ref:`value-like <lang-valuelike>` can also be explicitly wrapped in a view class by casting it to the enum type:

 .. doctest::